 11,000 BTU ("High-Efficiency" model)

 Well, that’s a massive price gap.
-So what can possibly justify the purchase of a 12V unit when it’s more than 4x the price?
+So what can possibly justify the purchase of a 12V unit when it’s about 4x the price?
 See our decision tree below…

 1.4- Decision (120V vs 12V)